bAvenir/vicinity-generic-adapter/README.md

 * It is possible to activate HTTPS with NGINX.
     1. Get certificates
     2. Use HTTPS configuration in nginx/nginx.conf (Uncomment and edit required sections)
     3. Add in docker-compose.yml volumes with the path of the certificates in the proxy section

+## MQTT

+The adapter supports the integration of MQTT data leveraging the NodeJS MQTT package.
+The connection, disconnection, subscription and unsubscription of channels will be handled by the adapter.

+The developer using the adapter will need to extend the MQTT module (./src/_adapters/_modules/mqtt.js), concretely the function _processIncomingMessage().
+The task will be to parse the incoming messages based on their structure and use the prebuilt functions _sendEvent() and _registerItem() to publish the result as a VICINITY event or to register the item generating the messages if it was new.

+## Documentation

+* The folder docs contains helpful resources to register and create interactions.
+* The endpoint localhost/docs displays the API specification.

 ## Includes